-Kanahā Pond in Kahului is a wildlife sanctuary and protected home of the Ae’o (rare Hawaiian Stilt).
-Kanahā Pond is a wetland and was part of a much larger area of wetlands and marshes that extended from the Kahului airport all the way to the Ka’ahaumanu shopping center.
+Kanahā Pond in Kahului is an important wildlife sanctuary and protected home of the Ae’o (rare Hawaiian Stilt).
+Kanahā Pond located in the Ahupua’a of Wailuku, is a wetland and was part of a much larger area of wetlands and marshes that extended from the Kahului airport all the way to the Ka’ahaumanu shopping center.
 Kanahā Pond was modified into a Loko Pu’uone (inland fishpond) as a gift to the Ali’i Nui (chief).
 This pond was later modified by the Military during WW2.
 However, the wetland hydrology and the wildlife remain.

 The city of Kahului grew up around this important Fishpond and over time development has degraded the freshwater springs that feed this wetland.
 Kahului was deliberately drained by a series of de-watering channels to allow for development, so the water table in the area has been artificially lowered.